 Prior Fund-supported work, expert advice, and a growing body of literature show that the use of information technology-power control systems can vastly reduce the capital expenditure needed to meet established water quality or regulatory objectives.
 These same approaches have been shown to drive other important ecological benefits at no additional cost.

-We are always looking for project teams that are willing to try something transformational, engage people who have never likely teamed up before, and build solutions that make better sense to everyone.
+Also, we are always looking for project teams that are willing to try something transformational, engage people who have never likely teamed up before, and build solutions that make better sense to everyone.

-If you want to explore an idea or discuss a potential project, please don’t wait for an rfp to contact us.
-Email us at email@example.com.
+If you want to explore an idea or discuss a potential project, please don’t wait for an RFP to contact us.
+Email us at firstname.lastname@example.org.
 We encourage you to start with a conversation, even before you think about submitting anything to us.